 - Star Wars Expanded Universe: When people ship Mitth'raw'nuruodo without making him into a Draco in Leather Pants, this tends to be his characterization.
 It's not uncommon to see him shipped with Maris Ferasi, a Wide-Eyed Idealist who sees him as completely honorable and good.

-- Enid Blyton (Malory Towers).
-Gwen and Mary-Lou and later Gwen and Clarissa (until she develops a spine).
-To what extent this applies depends very much on your personal take on the canon, but the 'pushy, dominant partner in a near-exclusive friendship' theme is very much there, even if you're not prone to subtextual interpretations.
+- Malory Towers: Gwen and Mary-Lou and later Gwen and Clarissa (until she develops a spine).
+To what extent this applies depends on your personal take on the canon, but the "pushy, dominant partner in a near-exclusive friendship" theme is very much there, even if you're not prone to subtextual interpretations.

 Live Action TV